 whether a DO-A capable AIoT device supports an inventory and command procedure.

-[SA2 Reply]: The AIoT Service procedures specified in Release 19 are to be supported for DO-A capable AIoT devices.
+[SA2 Reply]: Yes.
+The registered DO-A capable AIoT device supports inventory and command procedure.
+Details are documented in clause 8 of TR 23.700-30.

 whether there will be a registration-like procedure for DO-A capable devices

-[SA2 Reply]: The registration procedures including initial registration, periodic registration and mobility registration will be supported for DO-A capable AIoT devices.
-After successful registration, the AIoT Device and the network establish a context which is used, for example, in the subsequent DO-A data transfer.
+[SA2 Reply]: Yes.
+The registration-like procedure is supported for the DO-A capable device including initial registration, periodic registration and mobility registration.
+Details are documented in clause 8 of TR 23.700-30.

 if the clarification for both 1 and 2 are yes, whether there will be an inventory/command procedure that precedes the registration-like procedure

-[SA2 Reply]: The AIoT Device determines to perform the initial registration based on its implementation.
-Therefore, it can be possible that an inventory/command procedure upon the AF request precedes the registration procedure, but not mandated/related to the registration of DO-A capable AIoT devices.
+[SA2 Reply]: The DO-A capable AIoT device determines to perform the registration-like procedure based on its implementation.
+Therefore, it can be possible that the DO-A capable device receives AIoT paging (caused by inventory/command procedure) which precedes the registration-like procedure.

+From SA2 point of view, the DO-A capable AIoT devices does not participate to the inventory/command procedure before it has performed the registration-like procedure.

 2 Actions